-- D. Walk through AddressBookController.java - 1. methods corresponding to the Add, Edit, Delete buttons in the GUI - a) Add: note how information to be added is generated at run time - b) Edit: now how desired person's name is used in the initial select and later in the update, along with dynamically generated content for the various fields.
+- D. Walk through AddressBookController.java.
+Demonstrate each method and discuss the SQL statement it generates. - 1.
+Methods corresponding to the Add, Edit, Delete buttons in the GUI - a) Add: note how information to be added is generated at run time - b) Edit: now how desired person's name is used in the initial select and later in the update, along with dynamically generated content for the various fields.
 (We update everything, rather than trying to figure out what has changed.) - c) Delete: note how person's name is used in the delete statement.
-We could have used the returned result to know whether or not the person we attempted to delete actually existed though we didn't in this case, since the gui presents us with a list of names or people in the book, so we couldn't specify a nonexistent person.
-(But we could if the user were allowed to type a name) - 2. sort methods note how we let the database server do the sorting!
-Note use of an instance variable in the controller to keep track of the desired sort order. - 3. print method added, since previously the AddressBook class (which we have eliminated) defined a method for this - 4. new method fillIn() used to create a list of names to be displayed in the GUI.
-Note: if the address book were large (and hence the list were long), it would probably be better to let the user type a partial name and then create a list of matches e.g. if the user types A he gets Aardvark, Albatross, Ant etc.
+We could have used the returned result to know whether or not the person we attempted to delete actually existed - though we didn't in this case, since the gui presents us with a list of names or people in the book, so we couldn't specify a nonexistent person.
+(But we could if the user were allowed to type a name) - 2.
+Sort methods note how we let the database server do the sorting!
+Note use of an instance variable in the controller to keep track of the desired sort order. - 3.
+Print method added, since previously the AddressBook class (which we have eliminated) defined a method for this - 4.
+New method fillIn() used to create a list of names to be displayed in the GUI.
+Note: if the address book were large (and hence the list were long), it would probably be better to let the user type a partial name and then create a list of matches - e.g. if the user types A he gets Aardvark, Albatross, Ant etc.